grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 This is how Johnny and Benjamin accomplished their first Statement using TDD and mock with an outside-in design approach.
 What will follow in the next chapter is a small retrospective with comments on what these guys did.
 One thing I'd like to mention now is that the outside-in approach does not rely solely on unit tests, so what you saw here is not the full picture.
 We will get to that soon.

 [^POEAA]: Patterns of enterprise application architecture, M. Fowler.
-[^FowlerSimplicity]: TODO Martin Fowler on the YAGNI
-[^SandorMancussoDesign]: TODO Sando Mancuso on design approaches.